About the Counselling Practicum

 - Applicants must have a commitment to upholding the ethical and professional standards of the professional college corresponding with their scope of practice

-- All selected candidates must be available to be on-site for a minimum of 3 days (8:30am-4:30pm) per week (e.g. Monday to Wednesday or Wednesday to Friday)
+- All selected candidates must be on-site for a minimum of 3 days per week and one of these days MUST include Wednesday.

 How to Apply